RitaRamo/pa.iscde.deepsearch/README.md

 - Read wiki [DeepSearch Componenent] (../../wiki/DeepSearch-Component) to know more about this component
 - Read wiki [OutputPreview] (../../wiki/OutputPreview-ExtensionPoint) to know more about this extension point
-- Read wiki Item to know more about this interface
+- Read wiki [Item] (../../wiki/Item) to know more about this interface
 - Read wiki [SearchEvent] (../../wiki/SearchEvent-Service) to know more about this service

 Tradução em português: